JHGFD82/BPMtoFPS/docs/CLI.md

 ...and proceed to go nowhere with it.
 That's because you need to supply some arguments!
 Here is what you will need to enter:

 ## Input (pick one)
-`-m / --ticks` MIDI ticks (requires BPM and Division argument)
+`-t / --ticks` MIDI ticks (requires BPM and Division argument)

 `-b / --beats` Beats (requires BPM argument)

+`-m / --measures` Measures (requires BPM and Notes Per Measure argument)

-`-t / --timecode` Audio timecode in mm:ss.sss format
+`-c / --timecode_in` Audio timecode in mm:ss.sss format

 `-v / --video_frames` Video frames

 ## Output (pick one or both)
-`-f / --frames` Video frames
+`-V / --frames` Video frames

-`-c / --timecode_output` Timecode
+`-C / --timecode_out` Timecode in ss:ff format

+`-S / --seconds` Seconds in ss.sss format

 ## Required Arguments
 `-i / --input_value` The value being converted

-`-r / --fps` Frames per second
+`-F / --fps` Frames per second, required for all inputs

-`-p / --bpm` Beats per second, required only if inputting ticks or beats
+`-B / --bpm` Beats per second, required if inputting ticks, beats, or measures

-`-d / --division` Number of MIDI ticks per beat (division), default is 480, and required only if inputting ticks
+`-D / --division` Number of MIDI ticks per beat (division), default is 480, required if inputting ticks

+`-N / --notes_per_measure` Number of notes per measure, required if inputting measures

 ## Optional Parameters
-`--print` Print to the console
+`-p / --print` Print to the console

+Now that you have all of these options, you can do some crazy argument combinations like

+`-mVCSpi`

+It's fun!